LightOfScience/LightOfScience.github.io/collections/_activities/2020-01-18-7th-all-bengal-science-conference-breakthrough-science-society.md

   - seminar
   - BSS
 ---
 ## **7th All Bengal Science Conference of Breakthrough Science Society is going to be organized on 18th and 19th**

 ### January 2020.
-The venu for the conference is Haripada Sahityamandir, Purulia.
+The venue for the conference is Haripada Sahityamandir, Purulia.

 Delegate Fee: Rs.
 200 only.

+{% include yt-embed.html id="PLFWtd7Z7yrlh-DQNLCgyuPgoqk9PX3zWP" type="playlist" %}